If you follow this 5 step guide you should find a lovely condo that you can call home in less than a week.

 Most of these older posts name checked the same condominiums popular with expats to explore, such as Twin Peaks and Hillside as high range options – but these were built in the early 2000/2010s.
 And whilst you can still rent a condo out in such places, the building boom here has seen a whole new bunch of players open up the market and your options, as I will explain in this post.

-NB: Please note, the condo scene is changing monthly and already there is more choice than when I rented our condo out, yet I still keep in the loop on the new developments and all the agencies I recommend below are still awesome.
+NB: Please note, the condo scene is changing monthly and already there is more choice than when I rented our condo out, but all the agencies I recommend below are still awesome.

 Alternatives To Renting A Condo In Chiang Mai